 Additionally, Fiera Capital may determine to redeem outstanding Debentures (as such term is defined below) for Class A Subordinate Voting Shares or to repay outstanding principal amounts thereunder at maturity of the Debentures by issuing additional Class A Subordinate Voting Shares.
-Moreover, the 2023 Debentures (as such term is defined below) are convertible at the holder's discretion into Class A Subordinate Voting Shares at a price of \$18.85 per share.
-The issuance of additional Class A Subordinate Voting Shares may have a dilutive effect on Fiera Capital's shareholders and an adverse impact on the price of Class A Subordinate Voting Shares.
-(See "Description" of Capital Structure - Debentures").
+Moreover, the 2023 Debentures (as such term is defined below) are convertible at the holder's discretion into Class A Subordinate Voting Shares at a price of \$18.85 per share, subject to adjustment in certain circumstances.
+The issuance of additional Class A Subordinate Voting Shares may have a dilutive effect on Fiera Capital's shareholders and an adverse impact on the price of Class A Subordinate Voting Shares (for more information, see section "Description of Capital Structure - Debentures" of this AIF).